lululxvi/deepxde/docs/demos/function/dataset.rst

     )

 After defining the dataset, the specifics of the model are defined.
-The first line defines the layout of the inputs(dataset) the hidden layers used to train the model and the ouput.
+The first line defines the layout of the inputs(dataset) the hidden layers used to train the model and the output.
-The next line specifies the activation function used ``tanh`` and ``Glorot uniform`` as the initializer This is a fully connected neural network of depth 4 and a width of 50
+The next line specifies the activation function used ``tanh`` and the initializer as ``Glorot uniform`` This is a fully connected neural network of depth 4 and a width of 50

 .. code-block:: python